-Technology savviness: All participants had access to either a smartphone or a computer.
-Although, 61.8% of our population had a smartphone and reported being comfortable or very comfortable with its use, one-third did not have a smartphone and therefore accessed the platform by laptop, desktop, or tablet.
-We considered that the non-smartphone subset may have been less technology savy contributing to the decline in utilization and particularly may have contributed to the sharp decline in the first 4 weeks.
-However, our post-hoc analysis did not find an association between utilization and having a smartphone.
+All participants had access to either a smartphone or a computer.
+Although, 55.2% (76/138) of our population had a smartphone and reported being comfortable or very comfortable with its use, one-third did not have a smartphone and therefore accessed the platform by laptop, desktop, or tablet.
+We considered that the nonsmartphone subset may have been less technology savvy, contributing to the decline in utilization and particularly may have contributed to the sharp decline in the first 4 weeks.
+However, our post hoc analysis did not find an association between utilization and having a smartphone.

-Age and Education Level: We considered that younger age and higher education level may have impacted utilization.
+Age and Education Level

+We considered that younger age and higher education level might have an impact on utilization.
 We did not find an association between utilization and education level.
-In a post-hoc analysis we were able to demonstrate that age ≥ 50 was significantly associated with higher utilization.
-Whereas general app use is normally greater in a younger population, we speculate that our participants over the age of 50 with a chronic disease may have had a higher level of concern about their chronic disease and potentially find more value in health-related applications than a younger population.
-We observed that increased utilization was associated with time of day, anticipated physician visits, and e-mail reminders.
+In a post hoc analysis, we were able to demonstrate that being aged 50 years and above was significantly associated with higher utilization.
+Although general app use is normally greater in a younger population, we speculate that our participants over the age of 50 with a chronic disease may have had a higher level of concern about their chronic disease and potentially find more value in health-related apps than a younger population.
+We observed that increased utilization was associated with time of day, anticipated physician visits, and email reminders.

+Good Disease Control

-Good Disease Control: Patients in this study had relatively well controlled asthma as indicated by high baseline asthma control tests and a high percentage of Good Days when compared to Episode Days.
+Patients in this study had relatively well controlled asthma as indicated by high baseline ACTs and a high percentage of good days when compared with episode days.
 We did not have a specific engagement strategy to motivate patients to return to the platform when they were feeling well.
-Failure to engage the users in moments of disease stability has been described by other authors as a critical factor affecting attrition, across diseases [39-41].
-However, our post-hoc analysis did identify an association between utilization and high vs. low scores on the asthma control test.
+Failure to engage the users in moments of disease stability has been described by other authors as a critical factor affecting attrition across diseases [39-41].
+However, our post hoc analysis did identify an association between utilization and high versus low scores on the ACT.